openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 1. Set up the environment on the host machine, that is going to be used for running Docker*.
 It is required to execute `hddldaemon`, which is responsible for communication between the HDDL plugin and the board.
 To learn how to set up the environment (the OpenVINO package or HDDL package must be pre-installed), see [Configuration guide for HDDL device](https://github.com/openvinotoolkit/docker_ci/blob/master/install_guide_vpu_hddl.md) or [Configuration Guide for Intel® Vision Accelerator Design with Intel® Movidius™ VPUs](installing-openvino-linux-ivad-vpu.md).
 2. Prepare the Docker* image.
 As a base image, you can use the image from the section [Building Docker Image for CPU](#building-for-cpu).
-To use it for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs you need to rebuild the image with adding the following dependencies:
+To use it for inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs you need to rebuild the image with adding the following dependencies:<br>
-**Ubuntu 18.04:**
+**Ubuntu 18.04**:
 ```sh
 WORKDIR /tmp
 RUN apt-get update && \